 Blocks of the Month are opportunities to learn a new technique, try a new design/pattern, and play with different fabrics and colors.
 The Block of the Month chairperson decides on the block patterns and makes the sample blocks.
 At each guild meeting, a block is introduced and all members are encouraged to participate by making one or more blocks to be entered into a drawing the following month.
 The more blocks you enter, the more chances you have of winning them all, because your name is entered in the drawing each time you turn in a block.
 The person whose name is drawn wins the set of blocks made.

-Block to be drawn in June 2013, Postage Stamp Charm, click here.
+Block to be drawn in February 2014, Lady of the Lake, click here.

-Block to be drawn in May 2013, Four Ever Nines Block, click here.
+Block to be drawn in March 2014, Four Part Strip Block, click here.

 Archive of Block of The Month can be accessed here.